Powers of the president of Singapore: Views of presidential candidates and Government

 Tony Tan, president of Singapore from 2011 to 2017.

-The issue of whether the president has power to speak up publicly on issues that he or she may have with the Government without Cabinet approval surfaced during the 2011 presidential election.
+The issue of whether the president has power to speak up publicly on issues that they may have with the Government without Cabinet approval surfaced during the 2011 presidential election.
 One candidate, Tan Kin Lian, sparked off the debate by saying that the president should be entitled to do so as the president "represents the views of the people".
 Similarly, another candidate, Tan Jee Say, promised to be the "conscience of the people" and commented that for controversial issues such as the building of casinos the president's views should be taken into consideration and that he should be allowed to air them in public.
 Candidate Tan Cheng Bock expressed his opinion in a Facebook posting that read: "[T]he president must be seen not as a figurehead but as somebody the people can look to for support for some of the issues, national problems and so on. ...
 I would like to play a much bigger role to engage Singaporeans and have them come to talk to the president".
 Tony Tan Keng Yam, who was eventually elected president, took a more conservative view and stated that the president ought to work within the Constitution.